aws-samples/aws-serverless-cicd-workshop/workshop/content/setup/bootstrap/_index.en.md

 ### Verify the new version

 {{% notice note %}}
-Verify that you have AWS SAM version 1.40.0 or greater installed.
+As of this writing AWS SAM is at version 1.40.0.
+After your bootstrap script has complted verify that you have AWS SAM version 1.40.0 or greater installed.
 {{% /notice %}}

 ```terminal